aurelienbottazini/aurelienbottazini.github.io/README.md

 ## Technology used

-- HTML5
-- CSS3 & SASS
-- Javascript
-- Gif, png, jpeg
-- SVG
-- Velocity.js
-- Boilerplate
-- Photoshop & Illustrator

-This project uses grunt to minify and compress all files and update yaml files when needed (for a list of sketchnotes for examples)
+- Jekyll to build the website.
+- Grunt to minify and js, css, and perform additional preparation tasks for jekyll

+One tricky task that Grunt runs is it creates a _data/sketchnotes.yaml file based on the content of the sketchnotes directory.
+This sketchnotes.yaml file is then used in notes.html to list the sketchnotes.

 # Installation